-4. Settlement Letters: April 15, 2011
+4. Settlement Letters: July 15, 2011

-Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
-Counsel shall e-mail their settlement letter ClerkofCourt@wiwd.uscourts.gov.
+Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above, at ClerkofCourt@wiwd.uscourts.gov.
 The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
 Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.

-5. Discovery Cutoff: April 22, 2011
+5. Discovery Cutoff: July 22, 2011